 On creative production software, several users can directly access the latest ad versions and make adjustments as needed.
 Sensitive areas, such as preview, review, approval and tag generation are set to public read-only availability.
 This way all teams and team members can access the creative but permissions can be set to ensure no damage is done.
 A multi-stakeholder workflow speeds the process along while getting everyone on the same page.

 4. Double, triple, quadruple proofs are fruitless

 Creative production software helps move production towards an errorless future.
 Rather than compulsively reproofing your entire creative output across languages, this technology can maximize the use of one, correct version across the board, while streamlining communication and easily getting the creative in front of the right team members.

 After all, you don’t want to end up with a translation fail like this.

 5. No matter how hard you try, you still feel stuck

 There’s a great deal of pressure on designers.
 Creating on the spot, generating tons of ad variants, collaborating across teams, and performing without error is a difficult list to accomplish.
 And without the right technology, designers are unable to reach their full potential.
 Think about it this way, would you ask a video editor to produce without Premiere Pro, or a writer to publish without spell check?
 Sure it would be possible, but also needlessly time consuming.

-Likewise, designers use CMPs to make better creatives in less time.
+Likewise, designers use creative production software to make better creatives in less time.
 As Elbert Hubbard once said, “One machine can do the work of 50 ordinary men.
 No machine can do the work of one extraordinary man.”